The stronger a hero, the more likely he is to have a Kryptonite Factor

 - In The King Killer Chronicles, it's shown and said that the Fae are weak to iron, and that it hurts incredibly, even if they just brush it, as well as viewing the smell as very distasteful, akin to rotten eggs.
 However, at the end of book 1, Bast, one of the Fae, grabs and holds an iron medallion while delivering a threat just to show he's serious, cementing how Bad Ass he is for all eternity.

-- In the Star Wars Expanded Universe ysalamir generate a field which somehow disrupts or blankets the Force around them, evolved as camouflage against the vornskyr which use the Force for hunting.
-Multiple ysalamiri exponentially increase the size of this area of effect, however even one is enough to render a sentient Force user powerless.
+- In the Star Wars Expanded Universe ysalamir generate a field which somehow disrupts or suppresses the Force around them, evolved as camouflage/defense against the vornskyrs (large predators) which use the Force to hunt.
+Multiple ysalamiri exponentially increase the size of this area of effect, however even one is enough to render a sentient Force user powerless within a certain range.
 How, exactly, this is portrayed seems to vary Depending on the Writer:

 - In some cases (including their first appearance in Heir to the Empire) this comes as a complete surprise to the affected Force user and merely renders them powerless, while also hiding anything within the area of effect from being detected by an outside observer.
-It doesn't create a noticeable "hole" in the Force, it's just as if there's nothing there to be detected.
-In these works it's more a case of Brought Down to Normal - Luke and Mara are actually Brought Down to Badass, functioning just fine despite these limitations.
+There is a noticeable "hole" in the Force, if the observer knows what to look for and actually does so.
+But overall it's more a case of Brought Down to Normal—Luke and Mara are actually Brought Down to Badass, functioning just fine despite their lack of the Force.

 - However other, particularly later, works generally describe the presence of a ysalamir as directly uncomfortable to Force users, to the point where they are outright disoriented and nauseated, and that these "empty" spaces can be felt and identified.
 In this case the nausea and disorientation requires a bit of willpower (though not exactly to heroic levels) to function.
 And still leaves the Force user powerless.